Humpback Whales in the Turks and Caicos

 These whales can grow in length from 40 to 60 feet (12-15 meters and can live from 70 to 80 years.

 If you’d like to dive and chance seeing whales, please book your Turks and Caicos Dive vacation at Harbour Club Villas and Marina.
-We have four dive companies with dive boats in our Marina…….Aqua TCI is moored right on our docks just minutes away.
+We have two dive companies with dive boats in our Marina…….Aqua TCI is moored right on our docks just minutes away.
 Flamingo Divers are close by and just a short walk away.

 Whale Watching excursions and Diving are available with Salt Cay Divers on beautiful Salt Cay……. https://saltcaydivers.com/whale-watching/